 Recent exhibitions include A Visibility Matrix (with Gerard Byrne; Void, Derry, 2019; Secession, Austria, 2019; Le Printemps de Septembre, Toulouse, 2018; The Douglas Hyde Gallery, Dublin, 2018), and Field Recording (Rua Red, Tallaght, 2018).
 Anderson’s proposal for the UK Holocaust Memorial International Design Competition developed in collaboration with Heneghan Peng Architects was awarded honourable mention (2018).

-Anderson is a researcher at the Graduate School of Creative Arts and Media (GradCAM) at TU Dublin.
-He convenes the course Vibrant Forms: Reconsidering the Built Environment Through Sound at the National College of Art and Design (NCAD), and has delivered presentations on sound, architecture, and urbanism at conferences, universities, and design institutions around the world.
+Anderson is a researcher at the Graduate School of Creative Arts and Media (GradCAM) at Technological University Dublin.
+He convenes the course Vibrant Forms: Reconsidering the Built Environment Through Sound at the National College of Art and Design (NCAD) in Dublin, and has delivered presentations on sound, architecture, and urbanism at conferences, universities, and design institutions around the world.

 2018 - 2019: A Visibility Matrix proposes a condensed counterpoint to the migratory, hyper-networked nature of visibility in contemporary culture by conjuring an offline matrix of video material presented in the gallery space for communal observation.
 Initiated by Sven Anderson and Gerard Byrne, the artwork speculates on an alternative to the composite formed by subject + smartphone + online-video-sharing-platform that has come to represent the current standard of visibility.
 It gathers content through an associative network of collaborators including artists, visual anthropologists, cinematographers, documentary filmmakers and others from across the globe.
 By shifting focus from the production of images for sharing online to their reception in a shared, fixed-time spatial context, A Visibility Matrix offers another window on visual excess, confronting its own situated spatiality in order to reflect the more universal conditions that it addresses.
 A Visibility Matrix has been exhibited at The Douglas Hyde Gallery, Dublin (2018); Le Printemps de Septembre, Toulouse (2018); Secession, Vienna (2019); and Void, Derry (2019).